Abhay-0103/AI-Personal-Assistant-Next-JS/README.md

 # AI Application – Next.js

-This is an AI-powered web application built with **Next.js** that integrates the **Google Gemini API** to provide real-time AI-generated responses.
+This is an AI-powered web application built with **Next.js** that integrates the **Google Gemini API** to provide real-time AI-generated responses for your question.
 It’s lightweight, responsive, and ready for deployment on **Vercel**.

 ---